Features in Inference

-This tutorial shows how to access data stored in the Qwak Feature Store during the inference.
+This tutorial shows how to access data stored in the JFrog ML Feature Store online store during the inference.

-In the predict function, we create an instance of the OnlineFeatureStore.
+In the predict function, we create an instance of the OnlineClient.

 After that, we create a ModelSchema containing all of the features we want to retrieve.